effekt-lang/effekt-website/design-considerations.md

 ## Key Design Decisions

 Compared to other languages with effect handlers (and support for polymorphic effects) the Effekt language aims to be more lightweight in its concepts.
+Here we list a few design considerations.

 ### No First-Class Functions
 For this reason we purposefully